waffle-iron/cucumber-spring-eclipselink/README.md

 have to do a better job of sorting out how AspectJ weaving is supposed to work for non-Spring managed beans and what can be expected from it.

+**Cucumber integration with default Spring Test rollback behavior fixed**

+Before the cucumber 1.2.0 release evn when Cucumber tests loaded the spring-test jar the cucumber-spring integration wasn't implementing the default contract for spring tests where the default behavior is to rollback database transactions that are created by the code under test.

+To test that the capability has actually been added to cucumber as a demonstration I modified the default Eclipselink logging behavior from FINE to FINEST and modified the default Spring logging behavior from INFO to DEBUG.
+Under those conditions, which themselves have been rolled back, it was easy to see that the transactions executed by the code under test were being rolledback.

 **Verbose Logging -- Another thing that surprised me as I implemented this small example**

 I used slf4j (simple logging for java) to replace any logging to commons-logging,